 - 1 Kitchen twine

-To prepare the Pork Tenderloin en Papillote, arrange your workspace with all the ingredients pre-measured.
+To prepare the Pork Tenderloin En Papillote, organize the workspace with all the ingredients already measured.

-This way, you will have everything at hand, even the tools, making your work easier.
+This way you will have everything at hand, including the tools, and your work will be easier.

 You will definitely need two pork tenderloins, as finding one weighing 1.76 lbs is quite difficult.

-Place a sprig of rosemary at the center of each tenderloin, and secure it with kitchen twine, wrapping it all around.
+Place a sprig of rosemary in the center of each tenderloin and secure it with kitchen twine, wrapping it all around.

-Cut two rectangles from the parchment paper, and place the meat in the center of each one.
+Cut two rectangles from the parchment paper, and place the meat in the center of each.

-Drizzle each piece of meat with two tablespoons of extra virgin olive oil, season with salt, and pour honey over it.
+Drizzle each piece of meat with two tablespoons of extra virgin olive oil, salt, and pour the honey over them.

-Add the red currant berries, and close them as if they were two candy-shaped packages.
+Add the red currant berries, and close them as if they were two candy-shaped packets.

-Seal the sides with twine, making knots or bows, and place them inside a baking tray.
+Seal the sides with twine, making knots or bows, and place them in a baking dish.

-Remove the roasts from the oven, let them cool slightly, open the packages, and slice them.
+Remove the roasts from the oven, let them cool slightly, open the packets, and cut them into slices.

-Serve your Pork Tenderloin en Papillote, accompanied by plenty of red currant jam.
+Serve your Pork Tenderloin En Papillote, accompanied with plenty of red currant jam.

 Tips, Variations, and Storage